rocketbing/COMP3104_Group3_Assignment/README.md

 Each member has their own branch named `STUDENTID-Name`.
 All changes are merged into the `main` branch via Pull Requests.

 ## Note
-Waisiman, Mainmaiti joined our group on D2L, but we all can't reach him out and all of work have been done by four members, which are Huanbing Zhang, Cheng Shi, Ying Wu, Akeen Zhong
+Waisiman, Mainmaiti joined our group on D2L, but he didn't finish his part by the due date and all of work have been done by four members, which are Huanbing Zhang, Cheng Shi, Ying Wu, Akeen Zhong